-Xiaotian Guo is with the Informatics Institute, University of Amsterdam, 1098 XH Amsterdam, The Netherlands, and also with the Leiden Institute of Advanced Computer Science, Leiden University, 2333 CA Leiden, The Netherlands (e-mail: x.guo3@uva.nl).
+Xiaotian Guo is with the Informatics Institute at the University of Amsterdam and the Leiden Institute of Advanced Computer Science at Leiden University, The Netherlands. (e-mail: x.guo3@uva.nl).

-Andy D. Pimentel is with the Informatics Institute, University of Amsterdam, 1098 XH Amsterdam, The Netherlands (e-mail: a.d.pimentel@uva.nl).
+Andy D. Pimentel is with the Informatics Institute at the University of Amsterdam, Amsterdam, The Netherlands. (e-mail: a.d.pimentel@uva.nl).

-Todor Stefanov is with the Leiden Institute of Advanced Computer Science, Leiden University, 2333 CA Leiden, The Netherlands (e-mail: t.p.stefanov@liacs.leidenuniv.nl).
+Todor Stefanov is with the Leiden Institute of Advanced Computer Science at Leiden University, Leiden, The Netherlands. (e-mail: t.p.stefanov@liacs.leidenuniv.nl).